Can you do too much conversion optimization? When should you stop?

 Recently, an attendee in a webinar I was presenting asked an interesting question:

-Is there such a thing as too much conversion testing?
+Is there such a thing as too much testing and/or optimizing?

 It’s not an unusual question.
 In many of my conference presentations, someone asks me something similar and I’d like to answer it today in our ongoing series of conversion optimization FAQs.